ACTRI KL2 Eligibility Information and Initiating an Application

 Proposals will also include a letter of support from the candidate's primary mentor, which include the mentor's plan for the candidate to achieve research independence within three years.
 If the candidate does not have a faculty appointment at the time of application (for example, if the applicant is a project scientist or is on a contract), the departmental chair's letter must specify which appointment is proposed, indicate where the file currently is in the review process, and include a projected timeline for faculty appointment.
 Letters that do not specify the status of the appointment and its timeline will not be sent for review.
 Please be advised that funding will not be initiated until the file is approved for the proposed appointment by the department and is in process with CAP.

-To get on our interest list for announcements about open applications later in the fall (approximately November 2021), please use the submit button.
 Upon receipt of all applications, the process continues with the following steps.
-After competitive review, all applicants will be notified in early 2022 (actual date TBD) and successful applicants will need to complete a secondary regulatory review (similar to an NIH Just-In-Time process) from the parent funder of the KL2 program, NCATS.
+After competitive review, all applicants will be notified in June 2022 (actual date TBD) and successful applicants will need to complete a secondary regulatory review (similar to an NIH Just-In-Time process) from the parent funder of the KL2 program, NCATS.
 At that time, successful applicants will provide a budget and budget justification for the $25,000 research funding (note, a budget and budget justification does NOT need to be included in the application materials).

 The format for this application resembles that used in individual K grant applications.
 Please use the links below for guidance, when appropriate.